berox455/cichnamon/README.md

 	where your cichnamon will gain a shield of a power, which depends on it's defense and can only be chosen if it doesn't already have a shield active.
     	You can also switch between your cichnamon, if you have more than one.
       	(max number of cichnamon for one trainer is 6) Or you can run away, which ends the battle and the trainer running away automatically loses.
     	Once a fight has come to an end to winner gets money from the loser.
      	(300 $ normally, 450 for running away)

      #2 Cichcenter - here you can restore your cichnamons HP and move charge or not, if you dare.

-     #3 Venture into the wilds - here you and your friends can go into the wilds and try to find a random cichnamon.
+     #3 Venture into the wilds - here you and your friends can go into the wilds
+     	to try to find a random cichnamon.

      #4 Show trainer statistics - will show you your stats and cichnamon.